What is the EB-5 Visa Program?

-There is a sequence of steps in the EB-5 immigration process for an EB-5 investor to earn a permanent green card.
-Once the EB-5 investor selects a regional center and project, the investor would then work with their immigration attorney to file their I-526E petition requesting conditional residency.
-The USCIS and the Department of State will ultimately determine whether the EB-5 participant qualifies for the conditional EB-5 visa.
-Due diligence during this part of the process includes a detailed review of the sources of the EB-5 investor’s funds, family history, and other representations of the EB-5 investor, their spouse, and qualified unmarried children under the age of 21.
-This petition also includes a thorough description of the EB-5 invstment and any economic models used to determine job creation.
-If approved, the EB-5 investor applies for a conditional green card through a consulate interview or an adjustment of status (if he or she is already in the U.S. on another visa).
-If approved, the EB-5 investor receives a conditional green card that is valid for two years.
+There are several steps in the EB-5 immigration process for an investor to earn a green card.
+Once the investor selects a regional center and project, the investor would then work with their immigration attorney to file their I-526E petition requesting conditional residency.
+The USCIS then reviews and determines whether the investor and qualifying family members qualify for the conditional EB-5 visa(s).
+This part of the process includes a detailed review of the sources of the investor’s funds, family history, and other representations of the investor and family members included in the petition.
+This petition, (through association to the regional center’s I-956F petition) also includes a thorough description of the EB-5 investment project and any economic models used to determine job creation.
+If approved (an I-526E petition approval), the investor will schedule a consular interview to then receive a conditional green card that is valid for two years.
 Then the investor and family would declare residency in the United States.